CiscoDevNet/webex-contact-center-crm-integrations/README.md

 This repository contains Desktop Layouts with embedded widgets that enable the Agent Desktop integration inside of the CRM console.

-To browse the layouts and look at the installation guides, use the index below:
+To browse the layouts and review at the installation guides, use the index below:

 | #   | CRM                    | Layout Location                                                                                                              | Installation Guide                                                                                                                         |
 | --- | ---------------------- | ---------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |